 As 2018 draws in towards its close and the New Year rolls around, within the hospitality businesses and amongst hoteliers, we’re expecting to see a number of new trends happening.
 It’ll be important for managers and owners to stay ahead of the latest trends, so as to provide the most optimal experience for the latest demands.
-This article will explore some of those trends, particular in regards to hotel policy and services.
+This article will explore some of those trends, particularly in regards to hotel policy and services.

 Additional Fees for Urban Hotels

 The concept of a ‘resort fee’ has been around for some time now, particularly in the US and other countries.
 This is essentially an extra fee that the resort might choose to charge above and beyond the room charge, which is common in large hotel complexes like those of Las Vegas or Florida.
-With 2018 being a test year for the inner city equivalent ‘urban fee’ we can expect to see more of those added to the bill at the end of the stay, even in urban hotels, as the practice becomes normalised.
+With 2018 being a test year for the inner city equivalent ‘urban fee’ we can expect to see more of those added to the bill at the end of the stay, even in urban hotels, as the practice becomes normalized.
 In Europe or Australia, the legislation still holds that this practice is unlawful.

 Cancellation Fee Enforcement

 In 2016 there was a large change in cancellation policies across hotel platforms, and this appears to only become more strict.
 We can see then, that hotels will start to incur cancellation fees beyond the two days in advance limit that they are currently working from.
-Yet, the policy is still open to the individual hotel’s decision and it should be closely attended, because it can be quite a potentially off putting policy to some customers.
+Yet, the policy is still open to the individual hotel’s decision and it should be closely attended because it can be quite a potentially off-putting policy to some customers.

 Direct Booking Acquisitions